viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

     <img src="/tutorials/img/confetti-bot/install-pi-2.jpg" alt="Front view of the Raspberry Pi being installed inside the 3D printed enclosure within the designated slot." style="min-height:275px; max-height:350px" class="center-if-small">

 3. Add the confetti cannon to the enclosure by tightening the 3D printed holder around the confetti socket using one M2.5 x 16mm screw and a M2.5 nut.
-Then connect this piece with the front panel.
+Then connect the enclosure to the front panel.

     <img src="/tutorials/img/confetti-bot/install-cannon-front.jpg" alt="Front photo of the confetti cannon attached to the 3D printed parts." style="min-height:275px; max-height:350px" class="center-if-small">

     <img src="/tutorials/img/confetti-bot/install-cannon-side.jpg" alt="Side photo of the confetti cannon attached to the 3D printed parts." style="min-height:275px; max-height:350px" class="center-if-small">

-4. Now we have to attach the other circle holder (the one that attaches to the motor head) on the base of the confetti cannon to hold its place, then the motor and secure with a screw from the side.
+4. Next, attach the 3d-printed circular holder to the base of the confetti cannon to hold its place, then to the motor.
+Secure the two together with a screw from the side.
-Depending on your motor size, the screw size may change.
+Depending on your motor size, you may need a different screw size.

     <img src="/tutorials/img/confetti-bot/install-motor-holder.jpg" alt="The 3D printed black piece attached to motor with a screw securing it in place over the motor head." style="min-height:275px; max-height:350px" class="center-if-small">